 What is the processing time of the B1 visa?

-The deadlines for obtaining visas are not very precise, the processing of your visa may take a few weeks or even a few months.
+Since the onset of the health crisis in March 2020, the deadlines for obtaining visas are not very precise, the processing of your visa may take a few weeks or even a few months.
 The waiting time will depend on the workload of the US embassy to which you are attached, but also other factors to take into account.
 Once the processing time has elapsed, you will receive a notification indicating whether or not you have obtained your B1 visa.

 What are the limits of the B1 visa?